Personal Data Retention Policy and Privacy Notice

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it may indicate that there is an inconsistency requiring further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

 Working with our constituent borough councils we participate in the National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to the Minister for the Cabinet Office for each matching exercise as detailed here.
+We are required to provide particular sets of data to the Minister for the Cabinet Office for each matching exercise as detailed in this link.

 The use of data by the Cabinet Office in a data matching exercise is carried out under Part 6 of the Local Audit and Accountability Act 2014.
 Data matching by the Cabinet Office is subject to a Code of Practice.

-Further information on the Cabinet Office’s legal powers and reasons why it matches particular information can be found here.
+Further information on the Cabinet Office’s legal powers and reasons why it matches particular information can be found in this link.

 We do not make any attempt to find out the identities of those visiting any of our websites, namely nlwa.gov.uk or northlondonheatandpower.london.
 This privacy notice applies to all our websites.
 Our sites may, from time to time, contain links to and from the websites of our constituent boroughs or related organisations.
 We do not control these third-party websites and are not responsible for their privacy statements or policies.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.